d2l-joelp/pulse-graph-spike/README.md

 ## Running ##

 1. Install node.js
+2. In project folder, run `npm install`
-2. Run `node app.js`
+3. In project folder, run `node app.js`
-3. In a browser, go to http://localhost:4000
+4. In a browser, go to http://localhost:4000